Palula language

 In some of the smaller villages, Palula has either ceased to be spoken (in the village Ghos, situated near Drosh) or its speakers are largely shifting (as in Puri and Kalkatak) to the more widely spoken Khowar language.
 However, in the main Palula settlements in the Biori and Ashret valleys, it is a strong, vibrant and growing language, as the population in those areas increases and it is still with a few exceptions the mother tongue of almost all people.

 Palula is pronounced as /paːluːlǎː/, with three long vowels and a rising pitch on the final syllable.

 Study and classification

-The Palula language has been documented by George Morgenstierne (1926, 1941), Kendall Decker (1992), Henrik Liljegren (2008, 2009, 2010), and Henrik Liljegren & Naseem Haider (2009, 2011).
+The Palula language has been documented by George Morgenstierne (1926, 1941), Kendall Decker (1992), Richard Strand (1997-2023 [1998, 2000]), Henrik Liljegren (2008, 2009, 2010), and Henrik Liljegren & Naseem Haider (2009, 2011).

 It is classified as a Dardic language, but this is more of a geographical classification than a linguistic one.

 Phonology

 Vowels

 The following table sets out the vowels of Palula.

 Nasalization is found; however, it typically limited to vowels preceding sibilants and nasals and word finally.